Jacob-Pickard/Quiz-App/README.md

 Completed
     - Features
+        [X] Changed the name of the leaderboard to "My scores" as you cant compete against anyone but yourself without backend implementation
+        [X] Add a date and time counter to the leaderboard to show your progression as you finish the quizzes.
+(Just log when the data is input)
+        [X] Added a "Correct questions" tracker that displays when the quiz is complete and on the leaderboard.
+        [X] Added rechart library to demonstrate to the user how they are progressing through a visual medium.
+        [X] Added a seperate page and button to view these graphs, as well as a corresponding css file.
+        [X] Made the title of the website a home button, added CSS to make it more obvious that it can be clicked.
         [1] Change the title and icon for the whole site.
         [1] Better name for the website
         [X] Add the rest of my questions to the Backend